fleksin/Summary---An-Chrome-Extension/README.md

 When installed with this extension, a additional window will show up when you move your mouse over a link.

-The window will show the link's basic information, which are the largest picture and some paragraphs(I only acquired the first 5 <p>).
+The window will show the link's basic information, which are the largest picture and some paragraphs(I only acquired the first 5 p nodes).